 This album full of interesting musical ideas and consummate musicianship certainly succeeds in creating an intellectually and emotionally engaging masterpiece

 The avant-garde stylings of Danish post rock group Under Byen (which translates from Danish as ‘under the city’ and is pronounced as ‘Ohna Boon’ apparently) might not initially sound like rock at all.
-Rock is guitars, choruses, solos, powerful drums, you might think, and you wouldn’t be wrong.
-There is little to connect these guys with, say, The Rolling Stones or Status Quo.
+One wouldn't be wrong to think that rock is usually guitars, choruses, solos, and powerful drums; there is little to connect these guys with, say, The Rolling Stones or Status Quo.
 The more apt comparison would be with their fellow Nordic art rockers, Sigur Rós, who similarly push rock to its boundaries by taking it in artistic and symphonic directions.
 And yet, I would say that Under Byen’s third album, Det er Mig der Holder Træerne Sammen, translating as ‘it’s me who holds the trees together’ does have a rock core to it in a way that Sigur Rós don’t quite have.
 Post rock, as with a lot of musical and cultural definitions is loosely applied, with it often taken to mean the use of rock instruments for non-rock purposes, such as using a guitar for creating a musical texture rather than a face-melting riff.

 “This is Under Byen at their best, inasmuch as they take what we know of pop music and reinterpret it in their own experimental style, elevating the musical form as well as recreating it in their own image.”